alysiawon/Pyber-Analysis/README.md

 ### Weekly Total Fares Summary By City Type

-The week-over-week total fares by city type DataFrame and line chart shows us that between January 1 2019 to April 29 2019 that urban cities have the most total fares, followed by suburban cities and lastly followed by rural cities.
+The week-over-week total fares by city type DataFrame and line chart shows us that between January 1 to April 28 2019 that urban cities have the most total fares, followed by suburban cities then rural cities.

+The week-over-week changes vary between each city, where some weeks may be high for others and some weeks may be low for others.

+However, it is important to note that on the week of 2019-02-24 that all three city types had a huge spike.
+This week had the highest total fares for both urban and suburban cities.

 <img src="Analysis/PyBer_Fare_Summary.png" width="800">